What is the science behind #LockTheClock?

 Health – Overall

-- Permanent Daylight Saving Time reduces deaths from cancer and other causes.
+- Permanent Daylight Saving Time reduces deaths.

-Journal of Population Economics (Summary)
+Nature and Journal of Population Economics (Summary)

 - Risks from a wide range of health problems (including kidney failure, wrist injuries and many others) climb in the days after the “spring forward” time change.